The artifact layer is where software trust happens

 Cloudsmith integrates natively with your AWS and GCP environments, your Kubernetes workflows, and your existing container and Helm pipelines.
 Consistent policy across both platforms, with no additional DR configuration required.

-Every format.
+30+ formats.
 One policy.
 Zero exceptions.

 Go, Python, JavaScript, TypeScript, Rust, Kotlin, Java, Scala, Erlang, Swift, Objective-C, Docker, Kubernetes, Terraform.
 Each ecosystem is its own attack surface with its own registries and its own risk profile.
 Cloudsmith gives you a single governed layer across all of them – one policy, one audit log, one source of truth.